wp-plugins/easy-heads-up-bar/readme.txt

 6. New features added to version 2 of the Easy Heads Up Bar

 == Changelog ==
+= 2.1.1 =

+*Minor Changes*

+* New CSS to override Theme's CSS with relation to padding on HTML elements like p tags
+* New bar open and close icons

-= 2.0 =
+= 2.1 =
+Changed out a br tag for a span tag to address a spacing issue in IE9 = 2.0 =

 *New features:*